Mars habitat: Medical

 One problem for medical care on Mars missions, is the difficulty in returning to Earth for advanced care, and providing adequate emergency care with a small crew size.
 A crew of six might have only one crew member trained to the level of emergency medical technician and one physician, but for a mission that would last years.
-In addition, consultations with Earth would be hampered by a 7 to 40 minute time lag.
-Medical risks include exposure to radiation and reduced gravity, and one deadly risk is a Solar Particle Event that can generate a lethal dose over the course of several hours or days if the astronauts do not have enough shielding.
-Materials testing has recently been done to explore spacesuits and "storm shelters" for protection from Galactic Cosmic Radiation (GRC) and Solar Particle Events (SPE's) during launch, transit, and habitation upon Mars.
-Medical preparedness also requires that the effect of radiation on stored pharmaceuticals and medical technology would have to be taken into account as well.
+In addition, consultations with Earth would be hampered by a 7- to 40-minute time lag.
+Medical risks include exposure to radiation and reduced gravity, and one deadly risk is a Solar Particle Event that can generate a lethal dose of radiation over the course of several hours or days if the astronauts do not have enough shielding.
+Materials testing has recently been done to explore spacesuits and "storm shelters" for protection from Galactic Cosmic Radiation and Solar Particle Events during launch, transit, and habitation upon Mars.
+Medical preparedness also requires that the effect of radiation on stored pharmaceuticals and medical technology would have to be taken into account.

 One of the medical supplies that may be needed is intravenous fluid, which is mostly water but contains other things so it can be added directly to the blood stream.
 If it can be created on the spot from existing water then it could spare the weight of hauling earth-produced units, whose weight is mostly water.
-A prototype for this capability was tested on the International Space Station in 2010.
+A prototype for this capability was tested on the International Space Station (ISS) in 2010.

-On some of the first crewed missions, three types of medications that were taken into orbit; the antiemetic trimethobenzamide; the painkiller pethidine; the stimulant dextroamphetamine.
-By the time of ISS, space crew-persons had almost 200 medications available, with separate pill cabinets for Russians and Americans.
-One of the many concerns for crewed Mars missions is what pills to bring and how the astronauts would respond to them in different conditions.
+On some of the first crewed missions, three types of medications should be taken into orbit; the antiemetic trimethobenzamide; the painkiller pethidine; and the stimulant dextroamphetamine.
+By the time of ISS, the crew had almost 200 medications available, with separate pill cabinets for Russians and Americans.
+One of the many concerns for crewed Mars missions is what medicine to bring and how the astronauts would respond to them in different conditions.